pbroschwitz/teal/README.md

 ```

 If multiple elements inside a component need to be styled when a certain state
-is active, just repeat the same modifier and teal will figure out the
+is active, just repeat the same modifier and Teal will figure out the
 appropriate selectors:

 ```